Resources for New Lawyers

 Pro Bono Mentor Match - Hone your skills or develop skills in a new area of law, and help someone in need at the same time!
 This program matches new lawyers who are willing to take a pro bono case with a more experienced lawyer willing to mentor the new lawyer through the case.
 Cases are referred in the areas of family law, including simple no-asset divorce disputes; landlord-tenant; expungement; foreclosure and debt collection.
 These types of cases provide the new lawyer with valuable hands-on experience with small cases that are of great importance to the low-income client.
 The mentor is available to meet with the client, answer questions, review pleadings, attend court or other hearings with the mentee and generally provide as much guidance and feedback to the mentee as the mentee deems necessary and/or as the mentor is able to offer.
 This program is offered to new and established lawyers.
 To apply for the program complete the Pro Bono Mentee Application.

 Inns of Court - The OCBA chapter of the American Inns of Court is one of our most popular resources for new lawyers.
-Build and strengthen professional relationships with your peers by participating in monthly meetings held at the Oakland County Circuit Court.
+Build and strengthen professional relationships with your peers by participating in monthly meetings.
 The Inns of Court program is designed to bring judges, seasoned attorneys, and new lawyers together under one roof, in a collegial environment.
 You have the opportunity to discuss the details and strategies of everyday law practice with some of the brightest minds on the bench and bar.
 Learn more.

 Professional Development Seminars - Learning doesn’t stop at law school.
 OCBA members are committed to lifelong learning and to building strong law practices through continuing commitment to excellence.
 The OCBA offers regular professional development seminars on a wide array of useful and exciting topics.
 Presented by established OCBA attorneys and subject matter experts, these seminars are designed to help you navigate legal topics and professional issues with ease, and provide another opportunity to network with your peers.